brugger/met_utils/readme.md

 # Met-Utils

+Some example functions for the usage of the MET-API

-## Setup
+## Setup & installation

 First off create a API key to be access the frost API here: https://frost.met.no/auth/credentialsCreated.html.
 Note down both the ID and the secret.

-The easiest way to use the package is to install it in your environment
+Install the package into your environment

 ```
 pip install git+https://github.com/brugger/met_utils